clue1ess/xv6/explanation/explanation_xv6.md

     5.3 optimization, ph has two diff field memsz and filesz.
 So, if(memsz > filsz), set rest to 0.
 Meaning, disk has filesz of program available, so while loading into memory which is of memsz, set memsz-filesz = 0.
 6. get starting point of execution of kernel using elf->entry and cast to function pointer and switch to it.

-Note: Kernel generally loads at 0x100000 (pa) because first 1MB is reserved for memory mapped devices, like console, etc.
+Note: Kernel generally loads at 0x100000 (pa) because first 1MB is reserved for memory mapped devices.

 Q. What are memory mapped devices?
 -->Memory mapped I/O is a way to exchange data and instructions between a CPU and peripheral devices attached to it.
 Memory mapped IO is one where the processor and the IO device share the same memory location(memory),i.e.,the processor and IO devices are mapped using the memory address.